MaheshB80/Exploratory-Data-Analysis-Course-Project-2/README.md

 Included coded .R files & PNG files for this questions

 Required data
-The code requires 2 files to run, summarySCC_PM25.rds and Source_Classification_Code.rds, downloaded here: Week 4 Assignment Data
+The code requires 2 files to run, summarySCC_PM25.rds and Source_Classification_Code.rds as given

 Questions